openemr/website-openemr/content/support/_index.md

 found in the [OpenEMR Project Wiki](https://www.open-emr.org/wiki/index.php/OpenEMR_Wiki_Home_Page), the [forums](https://community.open-emr.org/), and the [chat](https://www.open-emr.org/chat).
 There are clinics that have gone this route successfully, however, this does require IT knowledge to ensure security, reliability and adequate backing up of OpenEMR.
-A real life documented example of this can be found at the [OpenEMR Complete Installation Tutorial](https://www.open-emr.org/wiki/index.php/OpenEMR_Complete_Installation_Tutorial).

 ---